daleao/sdv/README.md

 ## Reporting Bugs or Issues

 1. Make sure the mod is updated to the latest version.
 I will not support older versions.
-2. Make sure you can reliably reproduce the issue.
-Write out the steps to reproduce the issue.
+2. Make sure you can reliably reproduce the issue. **Write out the steps to reproduce the issue.**
 3. Check whether the issue is caused by a mod conflict:
-    - You can do this easily by renaming your mod folder to something else (for example, just add an underscore), creating a new one, and then copying over SpaceCore, MARGO and, optionally, CJB Cheats Menu (to help with quick testing).
-If the issue can no longer be reproduced in this condition, then gradually copy over your remaining mods in small groups, until you identify the conflicting mod.
+    - You can do this easily by renaming your mod folder to something else (for example, just add an dot, or an underscore), creating a new one, and then copying over SpaceCore, MARGO and, optionally, CJB Cheats Menu + Item Spawner (to help with quick testing).
+If the issue can no longer be reproduced in this condition, then gradually copy over your remaining mods in small groups, until you identify the conflicting mod. *You can safely ignore any Content Patcher or other framework mods while doing this, as those will never cause conflicts.*
 4. Check whether the issue can be reproduced on a brand new save file.
 If it cannot, then I will probably ask you to upload your save folder to any file-sharing service of your choice, and share the url.
 5. Upload your entire log to [smapi.io](https://smapi.io/log).
 There you will also find instructions in case you don't know where to find your log.
+    <div align="center"><font color="red"><b>❗ Do NOT copy-paste errors directly from the console window. ❗</b></font></div>

-6. Go to the [Issues page](https://github.com/daleao/modular-overhaul/issues) and check whether someone else has already reported the same issue.
-If not, then create a new thread.
+6. Go to the [Issues page](https://github.com/daleao/modular-overhaul/issues) and check whether a similar issue thread already exists.
+If it does not, then create a new thread.
 Please include:
     - A descriptive title.
     - As much detail as you can muster.
 Consider describing not only what happened, but also when and how it happened, and what you expected should happen instead.
     - Your results from steps 2-4 above.